YinHK-gameDev/unity-learn/user interface/TMPro/Style Sheets.md

 TextMesh Pro ships with a default style sheet stored in the **TextMesh Pro > Resources > Style Sheets** folder, but you can set any style sheet to be the default.

+A custom style can include opening and closing rich text tags, as well as leading and trailing text.

 ### The default style sheet